-Ideal for hand-coding, Free HTML Editor is packed with time-saving extras
+Ideal for hand-coding, and packed with timesaving extras

 CoffeeCup Free HTML Editor is one of a dying breed of web building programs that don't use a CMS (content management system).
 While not in the same league as the likes of Adobe Dreamweaver, Free HTML Editor packs quite a professional punch.
 With split screen code/preview views, it's possible to see the effect the changes you make have straight away.

 Another free website builder with online and offline versions

 If you choose the latter option, you'll notice that the interface is much less approachable than WordPress.
 It's not completely impenetrable, but there are lots of menus and options to work through and it doesn't feel quite as polished as WordPress.